 Pay attention to sugar or honey in hot beverages, as well as, juices and sodas.
 Their liquid calories quickly add up.
 Some beverages such as the Starbucks Frappuccino can have calories equivalent to that of the main meal.

 This advice listed above is also publicized by Professor Popkins of the University of North Carolina (UNC).
 He has consulted with governments regarding obesity for many years.
-Popkins was shocked about his observations in China’s remote provincial schools.
+Popkins was shocked by his observations in China’s remote provincial schools.
 During his visits more than 20 years ago these schools all had a drinking fountain available.
-Currently, soda machines are one of the main culprits in childhood obesity.
+Currently, soda machines are one of the main culprits of childhood obesity.
 That was also the reason why the Peking government asked for Popkins’ help.

 His thesis: “The Stone-age man ate to satisfy his hunger” states that man used to chew and swallow until the stomach was full and when he was thirsty he drank water.

 Fluids can make you full too, but this is something our body has not realized until now.
 You may quickly drink the calories of a full meal and still not feel satiated because it takes time for the brain to register that you are full.

 If you do not like it plain, try some of these options:

 - Add a squeeze of lime or a splash of lemon juice or mint leaves to your water or club soda.